pkalivas/radiate/docs/source/engine/index.md

 2. **Iterator API**

     The `GeneticEngine` is an inherently iterable concept, as such we can treat the engine as an iterator.
 Because of this we can use it in a `for` loop or with iterator methods like `map`, `filter`, etc. We can also extend the iterator with custom methods to provide additional functionality, such as running until a certain fitness (score) is reached, time limit, or convergence.
-These custom methods are essentially sytactic sugar for 'take_until' or 'skip_while' style iterators.
+These custom methods are essentially syntactic sugar for 'take_until' or 'skip_while' style iterators.

     During any sort of optimization task its useful to visually see the progress of the engine.
 Using the iterator API, we do this by calling `logging()` on the engine's iterator.
 This will give us nice console output of the progress provided by the [tracing](https://github.com/tokio-rs/tracing) project.